Welcome to SP! -

 __________

 As always, please do your best to learn about and practice leave no trace ethics.
-For climbers and mountaineers especially, this means being conscious of what is happening with social trails that cross the tundra, and watching out for routes that induce scarring and erosion on the slopes.
+For climbers and mountaineers especially, this means being conscious of what is happening with social trails that cross the slopes and tundra.
+Scarring and erosion by our own feet are serious problems and there's no CFI up here to help out.
 Unwittingly, even the most pristine areas can be loved to death.
 Please tread lightly.

 Any trip into the Grendadier Range will involve a backpacking trip of at least one night.

 Alternatively, you can descend from Molas Pass at highway 550 to reach Elk Park.
 This segment of the Colorado Trail descends 2,000 feet over two and a half miles, with a seemingly endless series of switchbacks on the final stretch into the canyon.
-While this isn't too bad packing in, after exhausting yourself in the Grenadiers for a few days, it is generally not a pleasant experience on the way out.
+While this isn't too bad packing in, the trip out of the canyon is strenuous and tiring after a long trip.

 Once at Elk Park, take the Colorado Trail east up Elk Creek for three miles until you reach a series of beaver ponds that lie on the south side of the trail.
 Contour south along the east edge of the water, picking your way around the base of a large boulder field.
 When you reach the south side of the ponds, you will find a good camping area and a social trail that continues south and before descending into Elk Creek.
 Cross the creek and continue in a southerly direction until you reach Vestal Basin.